BarelyMiSSeD/Quake-Live-Rcon/README.md

 The Up/Down arrows will scroll through the last 10 commands sent so they can be resent without having to type them again.
 This will be different for each server tab.

 The program will connect to up-to 20 servers at the same time.
-I wouldn't connect to that many at once though.
-My machine uses about 12% processor for each active server connection.
-I am going to see if I can get the CPU usage down, hopefully I will be able to, btu I am still pretty new to this programming thing. :-)
+I don't have 20 servers to connect to, so let me know how it works connected to a lot of servers.

 I have plans to add a logging feature for teh servers so you will be able to log info from the servers you would like to.